 Sustainable and ethical food

 - Long-term outcomes

-- The UK is seen as a global leader in the management of marine resources
+- UK is seen as a global leader in the management of marine resources

 - Seafood consumed in the UK comes from well-managed stocks

-- The economy of small fishing communities is revived
+- Existing traditional coastal communities are sustained and the economy of small fishing communities is revived

 - The status of marine wildlife populations is understood, effectively monitored and safeguards are in place to allow recovery